-I love my Best Cheesesteak Sandwich so much, I had to make another recipe with shaved beef that will have my family coming back for more.
-Whenever I head to Trader Joe’s I like to snag a package of the shaved steak and make some cheesesteaks!
-You might also love my healthier Air Fryer Korean Fried Chicken and this Chicken Fried Rice (so good).
+I love my Philly Cheesesteak Sandwich so much that I had to come up with another recipe using shaved beef that keeps my family coming back for more.
+Whenever I swing by Trader Joe’s, I grab a package of shaved steak to make cheesesteaks—or recipes like this one!
+If you’re looking for more healthier twists on takeout favorites, try my Korean Fried Chicken or this simple and flavorful Chicken Fried Rice (so good!).

 If you have skirt or flank steak, this Easy Beef and Broccoli is a winner.
 The right marinade makes all the difference in a recipe—and with a blend of warm nuttiness and herbs, this Flank Steak is one of our family favorites.

 How is this a healthier version of Mongolian beef?
-I took an ancient copycat P.F.
-Chang’s Mongolian recipe and reduced the sugar significantly.
-Plus using a low-sodium or Liquid Amino’s adds a punch!
+I took an old copycat, P.F.
+Chang’s Mongolian recipe, and reduced the sugar significantly.
+Plus, using a low-sodium or Liquid Amino’s adds a punch!

 The ingredients are simple, the taste — out of this world!
 Print the recipe card at the end of the post for all details.